-September 21, 2021
+September 23, 2022

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Corby Spirit and Wine Limited (the "Corporation") will be held by live webcast at https://web.lumiagm.com/460584568 from Toronto, Ontario on Wednesday, November 10, 2021 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders (the "Meeting") of Corby Spirit and Wine Limited (the "Corporation") will be held by live webcast at https://meetnow.global/MH2GH2F from Toronto, Ontario on Wednesday, November 9, 2022 at 11:00 a.m.
 (Toronto time) for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended June 30, 2021, together with the report of the external auditors' thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the external auditors of the Corporation for fiscal year 2022 at a remuneration to be fixed by the Board of Directors of the Corporation; - 4. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended June 30, 2022, together with the report of the external auditors' thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the external auditors of the Corporation for fiscal year 2023 at a remuneration to be fixed by the Board of Directors of the Corporation; - 4. to consider and, if deemed advisable, to approve a special resolution authorizing an amendment to the articles of the Corporation to decrease the minimum number of directors from eight to five; and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.